SHIYIS/shiyis/README.md

 - 👋 Hi, I’m Shiyi.
 - 🔢 I’m interested in data.
 - 🌱 I’m currently learning different cloud platform (mainly focused in AWS).
-- 💕 write me an email at shiys3447@gmail.com
+- 💕 Write me an email at shiys3447@gmail.com

 <!---
 shiyis/shiyis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.